 Machine Learning Algorithms – Data scientist may be the sexiest job of today but the understanding, implementation, applied ML experience is missing.
 Having the top algorithms on your fingertips in real business is missing big time.
 The real job for any data scientist is the ability to clarify, demonstrate, extract real values out of data and reap rewards.
-“Machine Learning” as a basic skill sounds like teleportation tool to many businesses especially for the companies which are actually data factories i.e social media platforms.
+“Machine Learning” as a basic skill sounds like a teleportation tool to many businesses especially for the companies which are actually data factories i.e social media platforms.
 Describing and picturising the top few machine learning algorithms is the main idea of this post.

 Data Scientists Basic Tool Kit